 While a security deposit is required, the Discover it® Secured makes up for it with no annual or monthly fees, plus other perks.
 Benefits like cash back rewards and cash back matching make this card our top choice among secured credit cards.

-When it comes time to apply for a credit card with bad credit, follow some best practices to help guide you toward the best possible outcome.
+When it comes time to apply for a credit card with bad credit, there are some best practices that can help guide you toward the best possible outcome.
 Before you apply for a credit card with bad credit, here are some things to consider:

 Avoid flashy cards.
-The best rewards, cash back, and travel cards may be tempting, but you’ll want to focus on credit cards for people with bad credit specifically first.
+The best rewards, cash back, and travel credit cards may be tempting, but you’ll want to focus on credit cards for people with bad credit specifically first.
 If you are able to boost your credit score over time, some of the top credit cards will eventually become available to you.

 Go secured for a limited time.
 If an unsecured card isn’t an option, consider a secured credit card.
 You’ll need to put down a security deposit, but you’ll still be able to build credit over time.
 Eventually, you can upgrade your secured credit card to an unsecured option and get your initial cash deposit back.

 Try a prepaid debit card.
 You might need a bank account to open a secured credit card.
 If you don’t have one, use a prepaid debit card until you can open an account.
 You won’t build credit, but it’s a good short-term solution.

 In case you haven’t caught on by now, you can definitely use a credit card for people with bad credit to improve your score.
 However, it’s important to understand all the other steps you can take to help your credit, including understanding your credit history and how credit works in general.
 These six steps will get you started:

 Your credit report will give you insight into how you can improve your credit score.
 Request a copy of your credit report from all three of the bureaus through AnnualCreditReport.com (you can request a copy of one or all three every 12 months for free).
 Look through everything on the report to find any patterns that may be hampering your efforts (such as making payments late or missing payments).

 While you’re looking through your credit report, you’ll also want to make sure everything is accurate and up to date.
-Having an inaccuracy on your credit report could be unnecessarily bringing your credit score down.
+Having an inaccuracy on your credit report could unnecessarily bring your credit score down.
 If you find an error, you should dispute it by contacting both the credit reporting agency as well as the company that provided the inaccurate information.
-You can do so either online, by mail, or by phone.
+You can dispute incorrect information on your credit report online, by mail, or by phone.

 Once you have the basics down, it’s time to keep repeating them.
 The only way to build credit is to use credit regularly and responsibly.
 Charge a small amount each month, pay it off in full, and repeat.
 Check your credit score every few months to see if it’s increasing.
 Request a copy of your credit report once a year to review it.